 There can be many reasons for administrative processing, but most of them generally fall into the following categories:

 If you are of a certain religion with a name matching to an entry in an alert list, or if you work in an industry in the Technology Alert List (TAL) where the consular officer requests a Visa Mantis Security Advisory Opinion, your U.S. visa application may be placed under administrative processing.
 TAL primarily applies to people working in biotech, pharmaceutical, or certain engineering industries.
 You may need to go through additional background checks for your employment or family history.

 Your visa application may be placed under administrative processing if you don’t work directly for an employer on an in-house project, but rather for a consulting company that will place you at the client site.
 They would like to make sure that the employer maintains control over the employee’s tasks/activities and that an employer-employee relationship would exist.
 They may also want to make sure that the information submitted about the clients and/or projects is correct.

 PIMS stands for Petitioner Information Management Service.
 This is applicable in petition-based visa types such as an H visa.
-When such visa petition is approved, USCIS at KSC (Kentucky Service Center) would add the data in PIMS.
+When such visa petitions are approved, USCIS at KSC (Kentucky Service Center) would add the data into PIMS.
 If your data is not yet available in PIMS, the consular officer will put your application on hold until the information gets updated.